MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcribbonbutton-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *bInternet*
- Varsa `TRUE`, sağa hizalı menüsü.
-Aksi halde menü sola hizalı
+ TRUE ise, menü sağa hizalanır.
+Aksi takdirde, sola hizalanmış menüsü

 ##  <a name="settext"></a>  CMFCRibbonButton::SetText